March–May 2025 United States attacks in Yemen: Sixth week (17–23 April)

-21 April

-ISW reported at least 113 airstrikes since April 18.
+On 21 April, ISW reported at least 113 airstrikes since April 18.
 ISW reported that 25 airstrikes targeted and struck Houthi infrastructure in al Tuhayta District.
 Al Masirah reported that US forces conducted three strikes on 'Amran Governorate, and two more on al-Jawba district of Marib Governorate.
 It also reported four other strikes on the Sarwah district of same governorate.
 US conducted four airstrikes targeting Houthi infrastructure on Kamaran and an unspecified number of airstrikes in Sanaa and in Barash Camp.

-22 April

-ISW reported at least 18 airstrikes including at least four strikes on Houthi barracks in Majzar District and four airstrikes targeting Houthi infrastructure in Sirwah District and two airstrikes targeting a Houthi communications site in al Husn District.
+On 22 April, ISW reported at least 18 airstrikes including at least four strikes on Houthi barracks in Majzar District and four airstrikes targeting Houthi infrastructure in Sirwah District and two airstrikes targeting a Houthi communications site in al Husn District.
 Al-Masirah reported several US air strikes in Yemen including in Sanaa, the Brash area in Sanaa Governorate, Kamaran island, Majzar district, Sirwah district and Al Abdiyah district.
 Al-Masirah later reported a wave of US air strikes in Kamaran island, two in As Salif district and as-Saleem district in Saada Governorate.
 The Houthis claimed to have downed a US General Atomics MQ-9 Reaper conducting "hostile missions" over Hajjah Governorate.

-23 April

-ISW reported at least 22 airstrikes, including three on Houthi barracks in Majzar District and others on infrastructure in Hazm District and al Jawf district.
+On 23 April, ISW reported at least 22 airstrikes, including three on Houthi barracks in Majzar District and others on infrastructure in Hazm District and al Jawf district.
 At least four hit Houthi infrastructure on Kamaran, at least two targeted al Salif Port, and at least four targeted Hudaydah Airport.
 A Houthi communications site in western Taiz Governorate was also struck.
 Al-Masirah reported three strikes in Marib Governorate and four on the communications network in the Maqbanah district of Taiz Governorate.

-24 April
+Seventh week (24–30 April 2025)

-ISW reported at least 27 airstrikes including: two on Houthi facilities in Sirwah District; at least six on Houthi sites in al Tuhayta District, and some in northern Sanaa on Houthi leaders.
+On 24 April, ISW reported at least 27 airstrikes including: two on Houthi facilities in Sirwah District; at least six on Houthi sites in al Tuhayta District, and some in northern Sanaa on Houthi leaders.
 Al-Masirah reported 15 attacks: one attack in the Zaid neighbourhood of al-Jarf al-Sharqi, north of Sanaa, that damaged several houses and wounded one person; six attacks in the Brash area east of Mount Nuqum; six strikes in the Sahlin area of al-Salem district; and three attacks north of Saada.
 US strikes also killed the Houthi security commander for Majzar District.
 A CENTCOM spokesman said that the campaign had struck more than 800 Houthi targets, caused more than 650 Houthi casualties, and reduced Houthi missile attacks by 87 percent and drone attacks by 65 percent.